mezzilime/Getting-and-Cleaning-Data/README.md

 The objective of run_analysis.R is to pull data for the UCI dataset, merge test and trial datasets, modify variable names, and create a tidy dataset.

 ### Dependencies
 The script will load libraries required including data.table, dplyr, and reshape2.
-The working directory must include the UCI dataset.
+The working directory must include the unzipped UCI dataset.

 ### Read data files
 Reads raw data files into data tables.
 Data in folders "Inertial Signal" is not read.